 The plan will include specific procedures to address any potential emergencies such as tornadoes, earthquakes, floods, hurricanes, hail, as well as wildland fires.
-Some of the procedures and responsibilities for these emergencies will overlap such as in the procedures for procuring and distributing necessary PPE and medical supplies.
+Some of the procedures and responsibilities for these emergencies will overlap such as in the procedures for procuring and distributing necessary personal protective equipment (PPE) and medical supplies.